I used to think questions were meant to be answered . . .

 Picking five favorite books is like picking the five body parts you’d like most not to lose. – Neil Gaiman

 In case you haven’t noticed…Christmas is less than a scant fortnight away 🙂 You might have also noticed that this blog has been silent for a while.
 I’ve decided to ease back into blogging while helping you with your Christmas shopping for the bookworm on your list, by listing fifteen of my favorite books and writing a line or two about each of them.
-This list is in no particular order, and is … Read the rest
+This list is in no particular order, and is not necessarily an all-encompassing “top fifteen” – … Read the rest